RastislavKish/math_scanner/README.md

 The way you install Tesseract doesn't matter much.
 It just has to be executable by ```tesseract``` command, so make sure it's installed on a visible place or included in path.

+On Windows, you need the [Tolk library](https://github.com/dkager/tolk) for the speech support.

 ### Setting up Mathpix OCR api

-Another thing you need before using Math scanner is a working pair of Mathpix app ID and App key.
+Another thing you need before using Math scanner (if you want to perform math recognition) is a working pair of Mathpix app ID and App key.

 To get these, visit the [Mathpix's official page](https://mathpix.com/) and create an account.